 In crime shows, you might hear about criminals hiding behind a VPN in order to hide their activities.
 Your favorite fictional FBI team could be unable to find a killer, because they bought their weapon with a VPN.
 Stories like this give VPNs a bad name, even though they’re just a tool one can use for both good and bad purposes.

 For example, VPNs allow for anonymous and private browsing.
 While this is not illegal by itself, and is even recommended by various organizations and governments, it can also be used to conceal nefarious activities from law enforcement agencies.
 Illegal downloaders, for example, become less easy to track when they use a VPN.
 However, the downloading in itself is still illegal.
+If you don’t want to go with any of the major providers, you can even build your own VPN.

 The use of VPNs for such illegitimate activities gives them a bad name, much like the Tor browser.
 However, it’s important to remember that the use of a VPN for legal reasons is completely acceptable in most countries.
 In fact, it’s an essential tool to maintain privacy in the digital age.
 So if you wonder if VPNs are legal, in most cases the answer will be yes.
 But there are certain countries where you should be careful.